franzparks/meetup/README.md

 To run the app after downloading the source code :

 ```
+1. If you don't have it already, install the Yeoman toolset:
+npm install --global yo bower grunt-cli

-Run npm install followed by bower install in the meetup directory.
+2. Run npm install followed by bower install in the meetup directory.
-Then run grunt serve.
+3. Run grunt serve.

 Browse the app at http://localhost:9000/

 To build for production: